Carl Laemmle: Personal life

-In 1898, Laemmle married Recha Stern, the niece of Sam Stern, his employer at Continental Clothing Company.
-Recha gave birth to Rosabelle in 1903 and Julius Laemmle (Carl Laemmle Jr.) in 1908.
-Rosabelle Laemmle Bergerman was later married to Stanley Bergerman.
+In 1898, Laemmle married Recha Stern, the niece of Sam Stern, his employer at the Continental Clothing Company.
+Together, they had a daughter named Rosabelle (born 1903) and a son named Julius (born 1908).
+Rosabelle later married Stanley Bergerman, while Julius became known as Carl Laemmle Jr. On January 13, 1919, at the age of 43, Recha died from pneumonia caused by the Spanish flu.

-After moving to California, Laemmle purchased as a residence for his family the former home of film pioneer Thomas Ince on Benedict Canyon Drive, Beverly Hills, a house which was razed in the early 1940s.
-Laemmle also maintained a large apartment for himself and his two children at 465 West End Avenue, New York City, one block off Riverside Drive near the Hudson River.
+After moving to California, Laemmle purchased the former home of film pioneer Thomas Ince on Benedict Canyon Drive in Beverly Hills, which was razed in the early 1940s; he also maintained a large apartment for himself and his two children at 465 West End Avenue in New York City.

-Recha Stern Laemmle contracted the Spanish flu and died from pneumonia on January 13, 1919 at age 43.

-Asked how to pronounce his surname, he told The Literary Digest, "The name means little lamb, and is pronounced as if it were spelled 'lem-lee'."
+Asked how to pronounce his surname, Laemmle told The Literary Digest in 1936, "The name means 'little lamb' and is pronounced as if it were spelled 'lem-lee'."

-His niece, Rebekah Isabelle Laemmle, known professionally as Carla Laemmle, appeared in several films until her retirement from acting at the end of the 1930s.
-His great-nephew, Michael Laemmle, is a well-known resident of Darwin, California, and was featured in the 2011 documentary Darwin: No Services Ahead.
+Laemmle's relatives in the film industry included his cousins Max Laemmle, Kurt Laemmle, and William Wyler; his nephews Ernst Laemmle and Edward Laemmle; his niece Carla Laemmle; and his brothers-in-law Isadore Bernstein, Joseph Stern, and Abe Stern.
+His great-nephew Michael Laemmle is a noted resident of Darwin, California, and was featured in the 2011 documentary Darwin: No Services Ahead.
 His great-grandniece, Antonia Carlotta, talks about him at length in Universally Me, her web series about the history of Universal Studios.

 Poet Ogden Nash observed the following about Laemmle's habit of giving his son and nephews top executive positions in his studios:

-Family members involved in the film industry included Isadore Bernstein, Joseph Stern, and Abe Stern, all brothers-in-law, and Ernst Laemmle, Edward Laemmle, and Max and Kurt Laemmle.

 Death

-Laemmle died from cardiovascular disease on September 24, 1939 in Beverly Hills, California, at the age of 72.
+Laemmle died from cardiovascular disease on September 24, 1939, in Beverly Hills, California, at the age of 72.
 Laemmle was entombed in the Chapel Mausoleum at Home of Peace Cemetery.